-Where necessary the Environment Agency will be notified without delay following the receipt of the complaint.
+Where a complaint is substantiated the Environment Agency will be notified without delay.

 The purpose of the IMS procedure is to ensure that any complaint is investigated promptly, and that appropriate remedial action is taken.
 Communication will be maintained with the complainant, and other interested parties, regarding the actions taken and records of this compiled.